 (Source: A Comprehensive Understanding of Knife Cutting — PubMed Central, 2023)

-- Work damaged section first: Focus grinding on the chipped area until clean steel appears
+Work the damaged section first: Focus grinding on the chipped area until clean steel appears

-- Reshape entire edge: Blend the repair area into the surrounding blade geometry
+Reshape the entire edge: Blend the repair area into the surrounding blade geometry

-Single versus double bevel considerations: Single bevel knives need more careful attention to the flat back side.
+Single bevel knives need more careful attention to the flat back side.
 The urasuki must remain intact during edge repair.
-Double bevel knives are more forgiving since you're working both sides equally.
+Double bevel knives are more forgiving since you're working both sides more evenly.

 Preventing Future Chips